 A THIRD OPTION, but one we are reluctant to heavily recommend due to low trading volume, is that Foxconn does have a U.S. over-the-counter (OTC) listing.
 The symbol is HNHPF.

-These shares represent a GDR that is the equivalent of two shares on the Taiwan Stock Exchange.
-In other words, shares of HNHPF trade for about $8, roughly double the price of the Taiwan-listed shares.
+These shares represent a global depositary receipt (GDR) that is the equivalent of two shares on the Taiwan Stock Exchange.
+In other words, shares of HNHPF trade for about $6.00 as of this writing, around double the price of the Taiwan-listed shares.

 This is because you are buying two shares at once.

 TD Ameritrade is one discount broker that can purchase the OTC shares.

 Whether you buy the shares on the Taiwan exchange or OTC, be sure to use a limit order.
 You don’t want to overpay, which will happen if you use a market order on this stock.

 But let me be clear about one thing here… This stock is not as easy to trade as others.
 And while some investors would see that as a roadblock, we see it as a major advantage.
 Here’s why…